jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-The native OCaml compiler is a thing of beauty - both the compiler and the generated binaries are extremely fast and lightweight, but they produce native binaries.
+The native OCaml compiler is a thing of beauty - both the compiler and the generated binaries are extremely fast and lightweight.
 So if you had something you wanted to build with say GoLang, you can use OCaml or Reason instead.

 :::